developer-apollo/BlackAngelsBeta/README.md

+PRIVACY POLICY
+The data is in no way shared with 3rd party institutions/organizations or software (User, Server).
+Our data is available for immediate use.
+Channel and Role data can be edited and deleted by Server Owners.

 DİKKAT !
 ÇALAN KİŞİ VPN KULLANSA DAHİ İP AĞ ALT MASKESİNDEN VE MAC ADRESİNE KADAR ULAŞILIR.
 ORTADA ŞİKAYET OLDUĞU ZAMAN SİZİ KURTARACAK BİR VPN YOKTUR.
 POLİSE YAPILAN BİR İHBAR İLE İNTERNET FATURANIZDAN